rgandhasri87/rgandhasri87/README.md

 ### Hello!
 I'm Rutvik, a freshman studying CS at UC Irvine.

-My first exposure to computer science beyond programming itself was the *Wait, but Why?"* article, about the superintelligent AIs potentially arriving soon
+My first exposure to computer science, beyond programming alone, was the *Wait, but Why?"* article about the superintelligent AIs potentially arriving soon
-™️. (be sure to [read](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) it later!)
-While I wasn't completely sold, my eyes were opened to the sheer number of things computers do in our world, and at the same time, how much they couldn't do.
-That sparked my interest in computer science, and my "ideal", so to speak, of using the power of computing to keep accomplishing new things.
+&#9658. (be sure to [read](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) it later!)
+While I wasn't completely sold, reading it sparked my interest in computer science.

 Later on, I became interested in design thanks to my high school's web design class.
 Check out my design portfolio [here](https://bit.ly/GandhasriR-portfolio)!
 Now that I've gained some experience in designing things, I'm working on my actual development/implementation skills